CaracalI/writeups/README.md

-# writeups
-my writeups of ctf challenges &amp; machines
+# My writeups of CTF challenges.

-htb writeups of active machines or challenges are protected: to unlock a file the password is : base64(flag)
+To unlock a file the password is : base64(flag)
 Example: HTB{hereIam} | SFRCe2hlcmVJYW19